kimoshinowo/wallpaper-previewer/README.md

 ## Required Installations

-The required conda environment can be created from `pipeline-env.txt`.
+The required conda environment can be created from `pipeline-env.yaml`.

 ## Running the pipeline